Skip to content

 Summary

-Pavilion Payments is the omnichannel default for US-regulated gaming payments — running VIP Preferred ACH for online operators, plus Choice4 deferred settlement, full-service TITO kiosks at 350+ properties, credit/debit card cash advance, Tap2Play Apple Pay, the iGaming SDK with SameDay ACH/RTP/FedNow, and the newly acquired CasinoSoft Title 31/AML compliance suite.
-Owned by Parthenon Capital since the $415M Global Payments carve-out closed in April 2023, ~145 employees, ~$100M revenue, ~$10B annual transaction volume, 500+ operator partners, 3M+ enrolled VIP Preferred patrons.
-For its narrow target market — US-licensed iGaming, sports betting and land-based casinos — it is essentially required infrastructure with no real substitute.
+Pavilion Payments is the omnichannel default for US-regulated gaming payments, running VIP Preferred ACH for online operators, plus Choice4 deferred settlement, full-service TITO kiosks at 350+ properties, credit/debit card cash advance, Tap2Play Apple Pay, the iGaming SDK with SameDay ACH/RTP/FedNow, and the newly acquired CasinoSoft Title 31/AML compliance suite.
+It has been owned by Parthenon Capital since the $415M Global Payments carve-out closed in April 2023, with ~145 employees, ~$100M revenue, ~$10B annual transaction volume, 400+ gaming clients and 3M+ enrolled VIP Preferred patrons.
+For its narrow target market (US-licensed iGaming, sports betting and land-based casinos) it is essentially required infrastructure with no real substitute.
 The trade-offs come with category dominance: legacy XML integration, no public REST API, no published pricing, no international footprint, no crypto.
 Sightline Payments is the closest competitor but covers a narrower product slice through its Play+ prepaid card model.

 Strongest Point

 The omnichannel stack is the differentiator.
 Pavilion is the only US gaming vendor that connects iGaming cashier (VIP Preferred), land-based cage (Choice4, cash advance), self-service floor (VIP LightSpeed kiosks), in-machine cashless (Tap2Play, VIP Mobility) and Title 31/AML compliance (CasinoSoft) into one patron file and one vendor relationship.
-For multi-property operators that run both online and physical — Caesars, MGM, Penn, Boyd, Hard Rock — the data unification across channels is genuinely valuable and not replicable by signing multiple narrower vendors.
-The 3 million-patron VIP Preferred network adds a warm-start customer acquisition advantage when launching in new states.
-The recent tribal expansions (Seminole Nation, Pawnee Nation) demonstrate the proposition is landing with operators outside the major commercial brands too.
+For multi-property operators that run both online and physical (Caesars, MGM, Penn, Boyd, Hard Rock), the data unification across channels is valuable and not replicable by signing multiple narrower vendors.
+The 3 million-patron VIP Preferred network adds a warm-start customer acquisition advantage when launching in new states, and the recent tribal expansions (Seminole Nation, Pawnee Nation) demonstrate the proposition is landing with operators outside the major commercial brands too.

 Key Limitation